peter-lyons-kehl/no_std_libs/README.md

  * low level development in general (techniques, architectures, tools)
  * specifics of [real
    time](https://doc.rust-lang.org/nightly/embedded-book/interoperability/index.html#interoperability-with-rtoss)
-   applications and use with RTOS (real time OS)
+   applications and use with RTOS (Real Time OS)
    * Rust *is* suitable for real time (because of no garbage collection)
    * for `std` applications (in Rust), too
  * `wasm` (Web Assembly), although [`no_std` crates are usually